Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 A related question is whether there is any measurement bias or physical mechanism to enhance the apparent helium abundance.
 From the perspective of measurement systematics, as already pointed out by \citet{yanagisawa_he_2024}, $Y$ would be overestimated if the helium-line emitting gas has very high electron densities.
 Indeed, as shown by \citet{james2009,pascale_sbarc_2023,ji2024,Isobe_2025}, density enhancement (and variation) might be ubiquitous in \somename, and would be reasonable if their spectra are dominated by dense proto-GCs.
 Specifically, for RXJ2248-ID, \citet{topping2024} report electron densities up to $10^5~{\rm cm^{-3}}$ as probed by UV lines, whereas \citet{yanagisawa_he_2024} assumed the low-density limit in their fiducial modeling.
 With \pyneb and the CHIANTI atomic data set (and assuming the optically thin case or \hei$\lambda 5876$), we found the emissivity of \hei$\lambda 5876$ at $T_{\rm e}=1.5\times 10^4$ K is a factor of 1.7 higher at $n_{\rm e}=10^5~{\rm cm^{-3}}$ compared to the low-density case of $n_{\rm e}=10^2~{\rm cm^{-3}}$.
 This means at $n_{\rm e}=10^5~{\rm cm^{-3}}$ and an intrinsic $Y=0.25$, the apparent helium mass fraction is $Y\approx0.36$ if one assumes $n_{\rm e}=10^2~{\rm cm^{-3}}$.
-Thus, it is plausible that there is no extreme helium enhancement in \somename if helium lines are predominantly produced in dense clouds.
+Thus, it is plausible that there is no extreme helium enhancement in \somename if helium lines are predominantly produced in dense clouds. \redtxt{This might also explain the seemingly low $Y$ in the most N/O-enhanced object, GS\_3073.
+If the $Y$ enhancement in other \somename at low O/H is biased by underestimated gas densities, given the generally large measurement uncertainties in $Y$, and the potential intrinsic scatter due to different gas dilution, retrieving the intrinsic $Y$-O/H or $Y$-N/O trend in \somename would require more statistics. }

 Alternatively, if the observed helium lines in \somename are from low-density gas, the enhancement seems only significant at low metallicities in some \somename. {In the left panel of Figure~\ref{fig:heh_com}, we plot individual MW GCs (small red dots) to compare with \somename, where we use the maximum helium variations in GCs from \citet{milone_hegc_2018} plus the primordial mass fraction of 0.24 to represent the maximum helium enhancement seen in individual GCs.
 The O/H of GCs is averaged over their 2G stars since the helium enhancement is present in the 2G.
 The enhanced helium abundances are seen both at $\rm 12+\log(O/H)<8$ and $\rm 12+\log(O/H)>8$, with the extremely helium enhanced GC, NGC 2808, reaching the location of GLASS\_150008 ($z=6.23$).} In the middle panel of Figure~\ref{fig:heh_com}, we show the number distribution of the maximum helium spread in MW GCs from \citet{milone_hegc_2018}, which clusters at a low value of $\Delta Y=0.1$.
 In the right panel of Figure~\ref{fig:heh_com}, we further plot the maximum helium spread as a function of the initial mass of the GC, showing that the extreme enhancement of $\Delta Y>0.5$ is only found at massive clusters of $M_{\rm GC;~initial}>10^6~M_\odot$.
 As a result, one potential explanation for the enhanced $Y$ in some metal-poor \somename is the more efficient formation of massive GCs.
 In observations of MW GCs, however, there is no clear hint of any initial mass-metallicity relation \citep[e.g., in the sample we used and presented by][]{milone_hegc_2018}.
 We do note that the recovery of the initial mass of GCs might be uncertain as they lost 50\,-\,80\% of their initial masses, and the mass distributions of GCs we observed today might be biased to high-mass GCs that have lost less of their masses \citep[e.g.,][]{Kruijssen_2015,Reina-Campos_2018,Baumgardt_2019}.